cdiaz-fl/global_jam_2022/README.md

 This project was completed in January 2022 during the Global Game Jam 2022 by @cdiaz-13, @nicolasgasco, z, and a, four students of 42Urduliz with little to no experience in game development.

 ## Technology
-It was made with Unity, using the limited knowledge some of us already had and what we managed to learn during the jam.
+Made with Unity, using the limited knowledge some of us already had and what we managed to learn during the jam.

 ## Concept